jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 It's name is self explanatory.
 This module evaluates the quality at each base for all reads.
 FastQC gives you a box plot of the qualities, representing the inter-quartile range (25-75%) (yellow box), the extremes 10 and 90th percentiles are represented by the whiskers, the median value by a red line, and the mean quality by the blue line.
 ![per-base quality of file 1](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R1_fastqc/Images/per_base_quality.png)

+Look at the figure above.
+What do you think is happening at the end? why?

 ## Rename a file